5 Things to Look for in a Carbon Program for Farmers

 4. Does the Carbon Program Share the Upside?

-The price increase was a result of higher worldwide demand for carbon credits.
 Carbon accountability is on the rise, driven largely by the United Nations’ 2020 Paris Agreement that set goals for reducing greenhouse gas emissions, and by consumers wanting more sustainable products.
 Based on this trend, carbon assets continue to see demand climb year over year.

 Bayer believes in sharing success.
 That’s why Bayer is committed to ensuring farmers get recognized for carbon market upsides.
 If the price of carbon assets increases, so can the program incentives.
 (2)